Minneapolis shooting by ICE agent brings debate over police force and moving vehicles back in focus

 Over the years, many law enforcement agencies followed New York’s lead.
 Policing organizations such as the Police Executive Research Forum and the International Association of Chiefs of Police have recommended similar limits, warning that shooting at vehicles creates serious risks from stray gunfire or from a vehicle crashing if the driver is hit.

-In Wednesday's shooting, the vehicle can be seen in videos continuing to move down the street before crashing into two other vehicles and coming to a stop.
+In Wednesday's shooting, the vehicle can be seen in videos crashing into two parked cars before coming to a stop.
 It was unclear from the video if the vehicle made contact with the officer before he steps to the side.

 Federal law enforcement officers operate under similar guidance.